COALAIP/specs/README.md

 extension.
 Fortunately, leveraging schema.org in this way maintains compliance with rules five and six of the [LCC's "Ten Targets"](#the-lccs-ten-targets):

-- **Rule 5**: Links between identifiers are system agnostic and must be authorized by participating consortiums.
+- **Rule 5**: Links between identifiers are platform agnostic and non-proprietary.
-- **Rule 6**: Metadata is system agnostic and its schema must be authorized by participating parties or consortiums.
+- **Rule 6**: Metadata is platform agnostic or interoperable; mappings should be available to translate between schemata authorized by multiple parties.

 **Sources:**